 Ingredients

-- Unsalted butter – You can use salted butter, but don’t add the ½ teaspoon salt to the recipe.
+- Unsalted butter – You can use salted butter, but skip the added salt in the recipe to prevent over-salting.

 How To Make Honey Roasted Baby Carrots